mapbox/geobuf/README.md

 var buffer = geobuf.encode(geojson, new Pbf());
 ```

-Given a GeoJSON or TopoJSON object and a [Pbf](https://github.com/mapbox/pbf) object to write to,
+Given a GeoJSON object and a [Pbf](https://github.com/mapbox/pbf) object to write to,
 returns a Geobuf as a `Buffer` object in Node or `UInt8Array` object in browsers.

 ### decode